Ohio Bikeways Blog

 Flex Posts on the Street

-In many ways, bike infrastructure on roadways is inherently more dangerous than on off-road multi-use trails.
+In several ways, bike infrastructure on roadways is inherently more dangerous than on off-road multi-use trails.
 On the road, when forced to mitigate dangers from automobile traffic, flex posts can serve a legitimate purpose.
 Are they a hazard there, too?
 Sure, in absolute terms.
 But so are curbs, storm drains and unprotected intersections where cyclists are forced to mix with large numbers of cars.

 On the road the lesser evil is often safer, while on the trail, no evil should be required.
 That is, if the goal is to have a genuinely "family-friendly" trail.